 The PRICE is the adaptation of the script into a short film under the minimalistic micro-cinema no-budget conditions listed below.
 It is not a cash prize but has the value of $ 2000.
 It should be noted that directors and script doctors could make minor production-related changes in the script or dialogue.
 We see a screenplay as a working tool to incite the team work of film crews.
 The winners of the screenplay competition will be informed once the production has begun.

 We will transfer the finished movie to the writer digitally and screen it in cinemas, broadcast it on TV, put it online with all credits after the festival circuit.
-If the film is selected for film festivals, we will publish this information, so the writer and all cast and crew can amend their filmographies.
+If the film is selected for film festivals, we will publish this information on our facebook profile and tag cast and crew, so the writer and all cast and crew can amend their filmographies.
 If the writer is pleased with the resulting film, he or she can contribute to the festival distribution costs as well.

-Screenplay awards from festivals are also shipped to the writers, of course.
+Screenplay awards from other festivals are also shipped to the writers, of course.
 This has happened already.

 Rules & Terms